httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - draft-ietf-httpbis-message-signatures
   - -01
+     * Strengthened requirement for content identifiers for header fields to be lower-case (changed from SHOULD to MUST).
      * Relaxed guidance on processing Creation Time and Expiration Time to only require verifiers to examine them and test against the verifier's requirements.
      * Minor editorial corrections and readability improvements.